A priori error for unilateral contact problems with Lagrange multiplier and IsoGeometric Analysis: Introduction

 One of the reasons that make robustness and accuracy hard to achieve is that the computation of gap, i.e. the distance between the deformed body and the obstacle is indeed an ill-posed problem and its numerical approximation often introduce extra discontinuity that breaks the converge of the iterative schemes; see \cite{al-cu1988,laursen-02,wriggers-06,kon-sch-13} where a master-slave method is introduced to weaken this effect.

-To this respect, the use of NURBS or spline approximations within the framework of isogeometric analysis \cite{hughes05}, holds great promises thanks to the increased regularity in the geometric description which makes the gap computation intrinsically easier.
-Isogeometric methods for \hbox{frictionless} contact problems have been introduced in \cite{lorenzis9,Temizer11,Temizer12,lorenzis12,lorenzisreview,lorenzis15}, see also with {primal} and dual elements \cite{Wohlmuth00,hueber-Wohl-05,hueber-Stadler-Wohlmuth-08,wohl12,seitz16}.
-Both point-to-segment and segment-to-segment (i.e, mortar type) algorithms have been designed and tested with an engineering prospective, showing that, indeed, the use of smooth geometric representation helps the design of reliable methods for contact problems.
+To this respect, the use of NURBS or spline approximations within the framework of isogeometric analysis \cite{hughes05}, holds great promises thanks to the increased regularity in the geometric description which makes the gap computation intrinsically easier. {The IGA-based methods use a generalization of B\'ezier's curves, the B-Splines and non-uniform rational B-Splines (NURBS).
+These functions, used to represent the geometry of the domains with CAD, are used as basis functions to approximate a partial differential equations, it is called the isoparametric paradigm.
+The smooth IGA basis functions possess a number of signifiant advantages for the analysis, including exact geometry and superior approximation. } Isogeometric methods for \hbox{frictionless} contact problems have been introduced in \cite{lorenzis9,Temizer11,Temizer12,lorenzis12,lorenzisreview,lorenzis15}, see also with {primal} and dual elements \cite{Wohlmuth00,hueber-Wohl-05,hueber-Stadler-Wohlmuth-08,wohl12,seitz16}.
+Both point-to-segment and segment-to-segment (i.e, mortar type) algorithms have been designed and tested with an engineering perspective, showing that, indeed, the use of smooth geometric representation helps the design of reliable methods for contact problems.

 In this paper, we take a slightly different point of view.
 Inspired by the recent design and analysis of isogeometric mortar methods in \cite{brivadis15}, we consider a formulation of frictionless contact based on the choice of the Lagrange multiplier space proposed there.
 Indeed, we associate to NURBS displacement of degree $p$, a space of Lagrange multiplier of degree $p-2$.
 The use of lower order multipliers has several advantages because it makes the evaluation of averaged gap values at active and inactive control points simpler, accurate and substantially more local.
 This choice of multipliers is then coupled with an active-set strategy, as the one proposed and used in \cite{hueber-Wohl-05,hueber-Stadler-Wohlmuth-08}.